Regret Analysis of a Markov Policy Gradient Algorithm for Multi-arm Bandits: Introduction.

 In a multi-armed bandit problem an algorithm must sequentially choose among a set of actions, or \emph{arms}.
 When selected, an arm produces a reward that is random with an unknown mean.
 The objective is to maximize cumulative reward over time.
 A good algorithm must efficiently explore the set of arms determining enough information so that it can concentrate selection on the arm with the highest reward.
 The performance of an algorithm is typically measured in terms of its regret, which is the difference between the cumulative reward of the optimal arm and the cumulative reward of the algorithm.
 As we will review shortly, there are a variety of algorithms that can be applied to multi-arm bandit problem and that have low regret.
 One class of algorithms, however, that are not well-understood are policy gradient algorithms.

 Policy gradient algorithms are extensively applied in reinforcement learning.
 Multi-arm bandit problems can be viewed as a special case of reinforcement learning, and often results initially proved in the bandit setting are then later developed for more general reinforcement learning problems.
 Policy gradient algorithms parametrize probabilities and maximize rewards by applying stochastic gradient ascent to the probability of selecting a given arm (or action).
-This contrasts value function methods which looks to directly estimate the reward of each arm, either by randomly exploring arms or by forming confidence bounds on the estimated reward.
+This contrasts value function methods which aims to directly estimate the reward of each arm, either by randomly exploring arms or by forming confidence bounds on the estimated reward.
 The theory of value function methods is much more developed than policy gradient methods, both in reinforcement learning and in multi-arm bandit problems.
 A good example of a policy gradient algorithm in the bandit setting is given in the book of Barto and Sutton \cite{sutton2018reinforcement}.
 There William's REINFORCE algorithm \cite{williams1992simple} is specialized to the bandit setting and with a fixed learning rate and simulation results find it to have good performance.

 Despite good empirical performance, regret bounds for policy gradient algorithms are scarce, even for bandit problems.
 Only recently has substantial progress been made, and this is for the deterministic analogues of these randomize policies \cite{agarwal2019optimality,bhandari2019global,mei2020global}.
-Since statistical consistency results and stochastic regret bounds do not exist in prior work, one task of this article is to prove almost sure convergence and a regret bound for a policy gradient algorithm.
+The only work we are aware in the stochastic case is the recent paper of \cite{zhang2020sample}.
+This establishes an order $O(T^{5/6} (\log T)^{5/2})$ regret bound for the REINFORCE algorithm.
+Since statistical consistency results and stochastic regret bounds do not, in general, exist in prior work, one task of this article is to prove almost sure convergence and a regret bound for a policy gradient algorithm.
 This is amongst the first sub-linear regret bounds for a policy gradient algorithm, albeit, for a simple somewhat canonical bandit setting: a finite-arm bandit problem with Bernoulli distributed rewards.